adrianarguelles/207MidTermPusher/README.md

 1. Clone this repository
 1. Open your terminal or command prompt.
 The succeeding commands must be run in it.
 1. Run `cd <path-to-the-repository-directory>` to set the repository as your current directory.
+1. Run `npm install`
 2. Run `composer install`
 3. Run `php artisan key:generate`
+3. Run `php artisan storage:link` to links to the images folder
 4. Run `cp .env.example .env` and configure your database in .env file (i.e., set the variables that start with `DB_`).
-5. Run migration to create tables in database.
+5. Run migration to create tables in the database.
 `php artisan migrate`
-6. Final step run websockets server.
+5. Run `npm run watch`.
-`php artisan websockets:serve`,
+6. Open another terminal window and run `php artisan websockets:serve`,
+7. Open yet another terminal window and run `php artisan serve`
 7. Open your web browser and navigate to http://localhost:8000.

 ## Group Members